 Azimo or WorldFirst – the questions surrounding which of these companies is better continue to make the rounds.
 If these questions trouble you as well, going through this detailed comparison will go a long way toward providing the answers.
 In the end, no matter which of these companies you choose, you will be better off than turning to the big banks.

 If you take the WorldFirst vs. Azimo comparison to Trustpilot, you will see that customers of both companies have rated them well.
-While Azimo scores 9.0 out of 10, WorldFirst does slightly better, at 9.1.
+While Azimo scores 9.0 out of 10, WorldFirst averages at 8.5 out of 10.

 Whether you should use the services of WorldFirst or Azimo depends on different factors.
 This comparison is divided into multiple sections to simplify the decision making process: